alessandroryo/trivia-game/README.md

 ### Singleton

-The Singleton design pattern ensures that a class has only one instance and provides a global access point to that instance.
+According to the Singleton design pattern, a class is guaranteed to have only one instance, which also gives that instance a global access point.
 In this project, the *Main* class implements the Singleton design pattern to ensure that only one game instance is played simultaneously.
 This is achieved by making the constructor private and providing a static `getInstance()` method to access a single class instance.
 The `getInstance()` method is called in the main method, namely the `public static void main(String[] args)` method, and further proves that only one game will be played at a time.

 **Main.java**